mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Added new skills
 - Reworked skills
 - Changed Autofire to a Agility to avoid
-- Changed Burst Fire to use Net Effect
+- Changed Burst Fire to use NET EFFECT
 - Extensive rework of Magic System - pretty much a complete gut job
 - Removed professions
 - Removed backgrounds